 2) Integrate web analytics with CRM to optimise your marketing

 You’re probably monitoring online enquiries using a web analytics package and optimising your marketing spend accordingly.
 But what happens to that information once it hits your offline sales force?
 Marketing source is often a useful tool for the sales force (“I see you found us via a price comparison site, I’d like to build our best price for you” etc).
 Wouldn’t it be great to know which affiliates, adverts or keywords actually resulted in people actually buying that car or becoming a regular user of your service?
 For this there needs to be some element of integration between your web analytics and your prospecting/CRM system, so that for each user you know which marketing channels brought them to you in the first place, and what keeps bringing them back.
-There are multiple ways of doing this, here’s an example using Google Analytics.

 3) Taking the customer offline does not mean they have to stay offline